mu-dv/coen4610-ios-final-project/README.md

 # coen4610-ios-final-project

-iPhone project refers to the iPhone app
+iPhone and InvadersController projects refers to the iPhone app

 AstroidsMarquette refers to the Apple TV app